MouseLand/facemap/README.md

 Now that ffmpeg and pims are installed, install FaceMap (all the other dependencies should be installed automatically with this command):
 ~~~~
-pip install FaceMap
+pip install facemap
 ~~~~

 If it fails, there might be some interaction between pre-installed dependencies and the ones FaceMap needs.
 First thing to try is
 ~~~~
 python -m pip install --upgrade pip
 ~~~~
-And try "pip install FaceMap" again.
+And try "pip install facemap" again.
 If it still fails, create a clean conda environment just for FaceMap with
 ~~~~
-conda create --name FaceMap
+conda create --name facemap
-(source) activate FaceMap
+(source) activate facemap
 ~~~~

-and then install ffmpeg, pims and FaceMap in this environment.
+and then install ffmpeg, av, pims and facemap in this environment.
 Note: omit the "source" on Windows.
-If you install in this way, you will need to "(source) activate FaceMap" every time you use FaceMap.
+If you install in this way, you will need to "(source) activate facemap" every time you use FaceMap.

 To upgrade FaceMap (package [here](https://pypi.org/project/facemap/)), run:
 ~~~~
-pip install FaceMap --upgrade
+pip install facemap --upgrade
 ~~~~

-If when running `python -m FaceMap`, you receive the error: `No module named PyQt5.sip`, then try uninstalling and reinstalling pyqt5 (and/or creating a specific environment just for FaceMap)
+If when running `python -m facemap`, you receive the error: `No module named PyQt5.sip`, then try uninstalling and reinstalling pyqt5 (and/or creating a specific environment just for FaceMap)
 ~~~
 pip uninstall pyqt5 pyqt5-tools
 pip install pyqt5 pyqt5-tools pyqt5.sip
 ~~~

-If when running `python -m FaceMap`, you receive an error associated with **matplotlib**, try upgrading it:
+If when running `python -m facemap`, you receive an error associated with **matplotlib**, try upgrading it:
 ~~~
 pip install matplotlib --upgrade
 ~~~